• Website Packages

 Vote November 5

 The difference is clarity.
-One sounds like a statement.
-The other tells voters exactly what they need to know and what to do next.
+One sounds like a general campaign statement.
+The other gives voters the basic information they need and points them toward the next step.

 About Page